Postoperative Instructions

 Cervical Laminoplasty

-The worst pain will dissipate within three to five days after surgery while inflammation subsides.
-The healing process takes two weeks for flesh wounds and up to twelve weeks for bone.
-It may take up to a year for you to feel all benefits of surgery and enjoy full mobility.
+Most of your pains will last three to five days after surgery while inflammation subsides.
+Healing process takes two weeks for the wound and twelve weeks for bone.
+It may take up to a year for you to feel all benefits of surgery.

 Here is the list of DOs and DON’Ts you should know for postoperative period: